mrousavy/BrabeNetz/BUILD.md

 # BrabeNetz - Build Instructions

-You can build BrabeNetz on 3 different ways:
+You can build BrabeNetz on 3 different ways, choose one:

 1. Use [NuGet](https://www.nuget.org/packages/BrabeNetz) _(recommended)_
-	1. Open your Visual Studio Project
+	1. Open your Visual Studio C++ Project
 	2. Navigate to `Tools`>`NuGet Package Manager`>`Manage NuGet Packages for Solution`
 	3. Search for **"BrabeNetz"**
 	4. Click **install**